 The 10-year rule refers to enforcement/collection of tax debt.
 And, it should be noted that in actuality, the IRS may be able to reduce the debt to a judgment, which is then renewable every 10 years (in most jurisdictions) — so you may be on the hook for longer than you may have thought.

 Why Is the IRS So Strict About Tax Fraud?

 The answer is relatively simple: Tax Fraud is a very serious violation in the eyes of the IRS.
-With Tax Fraud, a person is essentially trying to pull the wool over the IRS’ eyes, by tricking the U.S. government – typically either by reducing income or falsifying deductions – in order to artificially reduce their tax liability.
+With Tax Fraud, a person is essentially trying to pull the wool over the IRS’ eyes by tricking the U.S. government – typically either by reducing income or falsifying deductions – in order to artificially reduce their tax liability.

-While in general, the IRS seems take every little thing way too seriously, when it comes to Civil Tax Fraud, there is a higher level of scrutiny against any individual the IRS believes committed Tax Fraud.
+While in general, the IRS seems to take every little thing way too seriously, when it comes to Civil Tax Fraud, there is a higher level of scrutiny against any individual the IRS believes committed Tax Fraud.

-Therefore, the statute is written to provide the government with as much time as the government may need in order to go back and try to uncover the nucleus of facts leading to the Fraud.
+Therefore, the statute is written to provide the government with as much time as the government may need in order to go back and try to uncover the nucleus of facts leading to the fraud.